SNAP Benefits in Alabama: How to Apply and Qualify

 EBT Deposit Schedule in Alabama

-Your SNAP benefits are deposited between the 4th and 23rd of each month.
-The exact date depends on the last two digits of your case number, which helps you plan your monthly grocery budget.
+In Alabama, SNAP benefits are deposited between the 4th and 23rd of each month.
+Your specific payment date depends on the last two digits of your case number, which helps you plan your grocery shopping.

 How to Check Your EBT Card Balance